-- 109. This paragraph best supports the statement that - a. reality TV is low quality. - b. reality TV shows get the highest ratings. - c. more and more people love to watch and participate in reality TV. - d. as reality TV gets more popular, more traditional television shows may be threatened. - e. network executives make hasty and unwise decisions.
+- a. reality TV is low quality. - b. reality TV shows get the highest ratings. - c. more and more people love to watch and participate in reality TV. - d. as reality TV gets more popular, more traditional television shows may be threatened. - e. network executives make hasty and unwise decisions.